gam0ny/LRN-codewars/README.md

 # LRN-codewars
-This repo stores some solutions from core wars
+This repo stores some solutions from codewars